usagov/usagov-2021/web/modules/custom/usagov_directories/docs/Importing_Federal_Agency_Records.md

 links imported correctly.
 The potential mistake here is putting a URL in a text field, or getting the link entries out of order.
 (Consider comparing to the corresponding page on mothership.)

+When you are finished, go back to the Federal Agencies Feed *Type*, Mappings, and remove any of the "extra" fields you added (step 4 above), so the field mappings are in a consistent state next time.

 ## Re-importing or Updating